-Saruni Wild is open all year.
-Location:
+Open: Saruni Wild is open all year.

-There are 3 guest tents, all with large viewing decks with wonderful views of the bush.
+Rooms: There are 3 guest tents, all with large viewing decks with wonderful views of the bush.
 All have private bathrooms with hot and cold water, showers and flush toilets.
 One of the tents has 2 en-suite bedrooms, ideal for a family.
 Maximum guest capacity is 8.
 There is no electricity but batteries can be charged in the main lodge at Saruni Mara.
 The camp is open (unfenced) and Masai watchmen patrol at night.
-Activities:

-This is not a malarial area.
-Communication:
+Health: This is not a malarial area.

-There is no internet access or mobile phone coverage.
+Communication: There is no internet access or mobile phone coverage.
 The camp uses radio communication.

 Saruni has established a women's group, whose members come from the local community.
 The ladies are encouraged to sell their artefacts directly in the Saruni shop and thje lodge makes sure that they group remains in charge of the income generated from this activity.
 Saruni also supports the Kibera Paper project, selling cards in the shop to support HIV-affected single mothers who live in Kibera slum (Nairobi).
 More than 80% of Saruni Wild's employees are from local communities.
 Saruni also sponsors young Maasai to train as guides at the Koiyaki Guiding School.
 Saruni pays park fees directly to the land around the camp.